 On July 21, MassDEP received an anonymous complaint through the EPA regarding the incident, and responded to the site to investigate.
 Based upon its review, MassDEP determined that notification of the threat of release of divinylbenzene should have been provided to MassDEP within two hours of Astro becoming aware of the incident.
 Subsequent to MassDEP’s inspection, Astro submitted all documentation required by MassDEP regarding the threat of release.
 Astro also indicated it will no longer store this material at its warehouse.

-In a consent order, Astro agreed to pay the $5,000 penalty, and to retrain its employees on notification requirements and appropriate response to spills of oil and hazardous materials, with emphasis on immediate notification of local public safety officials and MassDEP.
+In a consent order, Astro agreed to pay the $5,000 penalty, and to retrain its employees on notification requirements and appropriate response to spills of oil and

 “A reactive chemical such as this has the potential to cause significant damage, which is why it is very important that MassDEP and public safety officials be notified when there is a release or a threat of a release,” said Michael Gorski, director of MassDEP’s Western Regional Office in Springfield.
 “Responders can provide technical advice, monitoring and cleanup capabilities.”